deep-learning-mit/staging/_posts/2023-11-09-dof-visual-place-recognition-satellite.md

     </div>
 </div>
 <div class="caption">
-    Twitter user Stephan Sturges shows the results<d-cite key="Sturges_2023"></d-cite> of geolocation based on Visual Place Recognition.
+    Twitter user Stephan Sturges shows the results<d-cite key="Sturges_2023"></d-cite> of geolocation, purportedly based on Visual Place Recognition.
 </div>

 The author of the above tweet employs a reference database of images.
 It would be interesting to eliminate the need for a raw dataset.
+Whereas the author employs Visual Place Recognition, here I employ pose estimation techniques.
+Thus I do not seek to estimate predict place *labels*, but rather geolocated place *coordinates* for the camera, as well as the camera's orientation.

 Thus, this works seeks to develop a neural network which maps a terrain image from the agent's downward-facing camera, to a 6-DOF (position/rotation) representation of the agent in 3-space.
-Hopefully the neural network is more compact than the dataset itself - although aggressive DNN compression will not be a focus of this work.

 # Background